WebAssembly Diversification for Malware Evasion: Introduction

+Our work is different from Bhansali \etal's \cite{10.1145/3507657.3528560} in the following aspects.
+First, we extend the evaluation of MINOS by using VirusTotal and, we empirically demonstrate that this latter is a valid cryptojacking malware meta-detector for WebAssembly to be used as baseline (see \autoref{method}).
+Second, we conduct an evaluation of the correctness and efficiency of the Wasm variants, which provides insights into the trade-offs and limitations of bytecode-level transformations for malware evasion in WebAssembly.
+Our approach, performs bytecode transformations at the WebAssembly level, instead of source code based transformations like the Bhansali's technique.
+We focus on software diversification techniques in the spirit of Cohen \cite{cohen1993operating}, as this technique has the ability to generate many variants, while the impact on the binary size and performance can be controlled through the selection of specific diversification transformations \cite{lundquist2016searching}.

 In this paper, we design, implement and evaluate a full-fledged evasion pipeline for WebAssembly.
-Our technique is based on robust and sound diversification made at the bytecode level of WebAssembly.
-Our pipeline contains two main components.
-First, our technique uses Wasm-mutate as a diversifier \cite{Wasm-mutate}.
-Wasm-mutate defines 135 possible bytecode transformations, grouped into three categories: peephole operator, module structure, and \texttt{codemotion}.
-The Wasm-mutate transformations generate program variants out of an original Wasm binary.
-The Wasm-mutate transformations are designed to generate WebAssembly variant binaries that maintain the behavior of the original program.
-Second, we design two evasion algorithms that accumulate Wasm-mutate transformations to generate cryptomalware variants that evade the detectors.
+Concretely, we use wasm-mutate as a diversifier \cite{wasm-mutate}, which implements 135 possible bytecode transformations, grouped into three categories: peephole operator, module structure, and control flow.
+We demonstrate the effectiveness of our evasion technique against two cryptojacking detectors: VirusTotal, a general detection tool that comprises 60 antiviruses and, MINOS \cite{minos}, a WebAssembly-specific detector.

-We demonstrate that one can evade state-of-the-art and commercial defenses against cryptomalware.
-In our experiments, we use the meta-antivirus VirusTotal, arguably the most robust baseline we have access to, comprising 60 commercial antiviruses.
-We collect a well-formed dataset of 33 real-world cryptominers and empirically demonstrate that evasion is possible for all of them.
-In particular, we successfully generated variants for 30 cryptominers, which evade all the antiviruses that detected the original cryptominer.
-Importantly, we check for malware correctness and demonstrate that our evasion method generates fully functional malware variants with little to no overhead.
+We evaluate our proposed evasion technique on 33 cryptojacking malware that we curated from the 8643 binaries of the wasmbench dataset \cite{Hilbig2021AnES}, to our knowledge, the most exhaustive collection of real-world WebAssembly binaries.
+We experiment with the 33 binaries marked as potentially dangerous by at least one antivirus vendor of VirusTotal.
+We empirically demonstrate that evasion is possible for all of these 33 real-world WebAssembly cryptojacking malware while using a WebAssembly-specific detector.
+Remarkably, we find 30 cryptominers for which our technique successfully generates variants that evade VirusTotal.
+Our set of malware includes 6 cryptojacking programs that are fully reproducible in a controlled environment.
+With them, we assess that our evasion method does not affect malware correctness and generates fully functional malware variants with minimal overhead.